Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Bolton Point - Teralba had a median taxpayer income of $51,616 and an average of $67,203 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is slightly above the national average for that year.
-The Rest of NSW had a median income of $49,459 and an average income of $62,998 during the same period.
-Based on Wage Price Index growth, current estimates suggest a median income of approximately $58,125 and an average income of $75,677 as of September 2025 in Bolton Point - Teralba.
-The 2021 Census ranked household, family, and personal incomes in Bolton Point - Teralba between the 31st and 34th percentiles.
-In terms of income distribution, 32.1% of individuals earned between $1,500 and $2,999, which is similar to the broader area where 29.9% fell into this bracket.
-Housing affordability pressures were severe in Bolton Point - Teralba, with only 83.0% of income remaining after housing costs, ranking at the 33rd percentile.
+Bolton Point - Teralba SA2 had a median taxpayer income of $51,616 and an average of $67,203 in financial year 2022.
+This was slightly above the national average for that period.
+The median income for Rest of NSW during the same time was $49,459 with an average income of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $58,125 (median) and $75,677 (average).
+According to the 2021 Census, household, family, and personal incomes in Bolton Point - Teralba ranked modestly, between the 31st and 34th percentiles.
+The income distribution showed that 32.1% of individuals earned between $1,500 and $2,999, which was similar to the broader area where 29.9% fell into this bracket.
+Housing affordability pressures were severe in Bolton Point - Teralba, with only 83.0% of income remaining after housing costs, ranking at the 32nd percentile.

 Frequently Asked Questions - Income